-21.10 Sanctions on Individuals
+21.10 SANCTIONS ON INDIVIDUALS

+21.10.1 Disqualification of Results in the Event during which an Anti-Doping Rule Violation Occurs

+21.10.1.1 An anti-doping rule violation occurring during or in connection with an Event may, upon the decision of the ruling body of the Event, lead to Disqualification of all of the Athlete's individual results obtained in that Event with all Consequences, including forfeiture of all medals, points and prizes, except as provided in Regulation 21.10.1.2.

+Factors to be included in considering whether to Disqualify other results in an Event might include, for example, the seriousness of the Athlete's anti-doping rule violation and whether the Athlete tested negative in the other Competitions.

+[Comment to Regulation 21.8.4: In some cases, the combined cost of holding a hearing in the first instance at the international or national level, then rehearing the case de novo before CAS can be very substantial.
+Where all of the parties identified in this Article are satisfied that their interests will be adequately protected in a single hearing, there is no need for the Athlete or Anti-Doping Organizations to incur the extra expense of two (2) hearings.
+An Anti-Doping Organization may participate in the CAS hearing as an observer.
+Nothing set out in Article 8.4 precludes the Athlete or other Person and World Sailing (where it has Results Management responsibility) to waive their right to appeal by agreement.
+Such waiver, however, only binds the parties to such agreement and not any other entity with a right of appeal under the Code.]

+[Comment to Regulation 21.9: For Team Sports, any awards received by individual players will be Disqualified.
+However, Disqualification of the team will be as provided in Regulation 21.11.
+In sports which are not Team Sports but where awards are given to teams, Disqualification or other disciplinary action against the team when one or more team members have committed an anti-doping rule violation shall be as provided in the applicable rules of the International Federation.]

-- 21.10.1 Disqualification of Results in the Event during which an Anti-Doping Rule Violation Occurs - (a) An anti-doping rule violation occurring during or in connection with an Event may, upon the decision of the ruling body of the Event, lead to Disqualification of all of the Athlete's individual results obtained in that Event with all Consequences, including forfeiture of all medals, points and prizes, except as provided in Regulation 21.10.1(a). - Factors to be included in considering whether to Disqualify other results in an Event might include, for example, the seriousness of the Athlete's anti-doping rule violation and whether the Athlete tested negative in the other Competitions. - (b) If the Athlete establishes that he or she bears No Fault or Negligence for the violation, the Athlete's individual results in the other Competitions shall not be Disqualified, unless the Athlete's results in Competitions other than the Competition in which the anti-doping rule violation occurred were likely to have been affected by the Athlete's anti-doping rule violation. - 21.10.2 Ineligibility for Presence, Use or Attempted Use, or Possession of a Prohibited Substance or Prohibited Method
+(Comment to Regulation 21.10.1.1: Whereas Article 9 Disqualifies the result in a single Competition in which the Athlete tested positive (e.g. the 100 meter backstroke), this Article may lead to Disqualification of all results in all races during the Event (e.g., the swimming World Championships).]

+21.10.1.2 If the Athlete establishes that he or she bears No Fault or Negligence for the violation, the Athlete's individual results in the other Competitions shall not be Disqualified, unless the Athlete's results in Competitions other than the Competition in which the anti-doping rule violation occurred were likely to have been affected by the Athlete's anti-doping rule violation.

+21.10.2 Ineligibility for Presence, Use or Attempted Use, or Possession of a Prohibited Substance or Prohibited Method

-The period of Ineligibility for a violation of Regulations 21.2.1, 21.2.2 or 21.2.6 shall be as follows, subject to potential reduction or suspension pursuant to Regulations 21.10.4, 21.10.5 or 21.10.6:
+The period of Ineligibility for a violation of Regulations 21.2.1, 21.2.2 or 21.2.6 shall be as follows, subject to potential elimination, reduction or suspension pursuant to Regulations 21.10.5, 21.10.6 or 21.10.7: